fern-demo/akamai-config/fern/markdown-content/v1/Technical resources/faq-1/edgeworkers-javascript-code.md

 ### What is the activation time for EdgeWorkers code bundle updates?

 Expected activation (propagation) times align with delivery properties at 2-5 minutes on staging, and 8-10 minutes on production.
-Activations into your developer [{{COMPANY_NICKNAME}} Sandbox](https://techdocs.akamai.com/sandbox/docs) tunnel is near real-time.
+Activations into your developer [<Markdown src="../../../snippets/COMPANY_NICKNAME.mdx" /> Sandbox](https://techdocs.akamai.com/sandbox/docs) tunnel is near real-time.

 ### Which JavaScript libraries can I include in an EdgeWorkers code bundle?